fastapi/fastapi/README.md

 ### Alternative API docs

-Here are some alternatives to Swagger UI: Redocly & Scalar.
+Here are some alternatives to Swagger UI: Redoc & Scalar.

 Go to <a href="http://127.0.0.1:8000/redoc" class="external-link" target="_blank">http://127.0.0.1:8000/redoc</a>.